-Eugenio González Derbez (born September 2, 1961) is a Mexican comedian who wrote, produced, and starred in a number of popular sketch comedies from the late '80s through the early 2000s.
+Eugenio González Derbez (born September 2, 1961 in Mexico City, Mexico) is a Mexican comedian who wrote, produced, and starred in a number of popular sketch comedies from the late '80s through the early 2000s.
 More recently, he's been the producer of two sitcoms, but only the star of one.
 He practices a style of comedy that walks an exceedingly thin line, with sophisticated and occasionally literary humor on one side, and crass immaturity and scatology on the other.
 Additionally, he has an infatuation with puns that rivals that of Jasper Fforde; the names of many of his characters, sketches, and the titles of his shows very often make use of some sort of phonetic wordplay.
 For example, his sketch show Derbez en cuando is a pun on the Spanish phrase "de vez en cuando," or "every once in a while" for English-speakers.

-On 2013, he made a successful directorial debut with the film No se aceptan devoluciones (known as Instructions Not Included outside of Mexico).
+In 2013, he made a successful directorial debut with the film No se aceptan devoluciones (known as Instructions Not Included outside of Mexico).

 (Cultural tidbit: titles are not capitalized in the Spanish language)

 - Derbez en cuando, Al derecho y al Derbez, XHDRBZ - His three sketch programs, and Derbez's most recognized works.
 The first two are almost interchangeable and follow a simple formula: a miscellaneous topic is chosen at the start of each episode and Derbez in character as one of his several bizarre alter egos (usually four or five per episode, each appearing for about as many minutes) would act out sketches relating to that topic.
 The third one is the black sheep of the litter, as it's all about spoofing a popular TV show.
 For instance, his X-Files parody changed the title from Los expedientes secretos X (The Secret X-Files) to Los ex-pendientes secretos X (The No-Longer-Relevant Secret X's).